ksykes/portfolio/copy.md

 JavaScript, jQuery, HTML, CSS, UX & UI Design, Content Strategy

-### ROM Treasures of a Desert Kingdom Exhibition Page

-The Treasures of a Desert Kingdom page was the first to utilize a new Drupal content type for exhibition pages designed and developed by myself and Yoon Kang.
-In addition to overseeing the design and development for each exhibition page, I acted as a web project manager and created a content strategy for the exhibition.

-JavaScript, PHP, Drupal, CSS, UX & UI Design, Content Strategy

 ### ROM Strategic Direction

 A digitization of the ROM’s Strategic Direction, originally a print booklet.